Varun54321/Business-Intelligence-and-Data-Engineering-Projects/BI Chinook/README.md

-Chinook
+# Chinook
 The Chinook data model represents a digital media store, including tables for artists, albums, media tracks, invoices, and customers.

-TASK : (Note: For Learning /practice Load stage and dimesion tables in both SQL Server and MySQL)
+## TASK :

 1.)
-Design & create Staging and Dimensional tables (Using ER Studio) 2.)
-Load Stage Table and Dimension Tables on SQL Server using (Talend Plateform) Data pipeline tool 3.)
-Load Stage Table and Dimension Tables on My SQL using (Alteryx Platform) Data Pipeline tool 4.)
-Table Row Counts of all Dimenions from SQL server and My SQL 5.)
+Design & create  Dimensional tables (Using ER Studio) 2.)
+Load  Dimension Tables on My SQL using (Talend Platform) Data Pipeline tool 3.)
+Table Row Counts of all Dimension from SQL server and My SQL 4.)
 Develop all visualizations and dashboards in both tools : Power BI and Tableau